PostHog/posthog.com/contents/docs/self-host/deploy/upgrade-notes.md

 `clickhouseOperator.serviceType` -> `clickhouse.serviceType`
 `clickhouse.persistentVolumeClaim` -> `clickhouse.persistence.existingClaim`

 If you are overriding any of those values, please make the corresponding changes before upgrading.
+Depending on your settings and setup, during this upgrade the ClickHouse pod might get recreated.